-- More than 180 motorcycle accidents took place in Arizona during 2012 alone.
+- More than 2700 motorcycle accidents took place in Arizona during 2019.

-- Motorcycle accidents accounted for just 3 percent of all traffic incidents, yet more than 16 percent of all traffic fatalities.
+- Motorcycle accidents accounted for just one percent of all traffic incidents, yet more than 13 percent of all traffic fatalities.

-- Officials estimate that motor-vehicle crashes resulted in $2.9 billion in economic losses in Arizona.
+- Officials estimate that alcohol motor-vehicle crashes resulted in $3 billion in economic losses in Arizona.

 - Riders who were involved in accidents without helmets were nearly twice as likely to be killed.

-- As more bikes have hit Arizona roads, the fatality rate has increased 55 percent, from 85 to 132 deaths in 2011 and even more in 2012.
+- As more bikes have hit Arizona roads, the fatality rate has increased 15 percent from 2015.

 Am I Required to Carry Motorcycle Insurance in Arizona?